 An attachment style is the pattern of behaviors a person exhibits in response to relationships and bonds.
-Attachment styles are part of attachment theory in psychology, which John Bowlby and Mary Ainsworth developed.
+Attachment styles are part of attachment theory in psychology, which

 Developing an avoidant attachment style as a child can lead to difficulties forming close relationships as an adult.

 This article covers what avoidant attachment is and its causes and treatment options.